The power of sport.

 Kabul and the provinces, Afghanistan, July 2017 – ongoing.

-Promoting the social reintegration of disabled men and women into society through wheelchair basketball and other sports activities in Afghanistan.
+This project aims to facilitate the social integration of disabled men and women through wheelchair basketball and other sports.

 Sports raise self-esteem and provide opportunities to build social relationships.
 To be part of a team gives dignity and the right to play – a right so often denied in a country that has been at war for 40 years, in which disabled people are merely patronizing with pity.

 The power of sports financially supports the supply of custom-made competition wheelchairs for both male and female national teams, and the teams’ participation in international tournaments (registration fees, hotels and flights).
 The goals recently reached by the national teams include: the men’s team’s participation in the Tokyo 2020 Paralympic Games; the women’s historic fifth place at the 2018 Asian Para Games; men’s success, both in 2018 and 2019, at the Hannah Lahoud Tournament, an event organized in by ICRC in Lebanon.